State: Arizona

 A Parent’s Guide to Navigating Arizona’s Expanded Empowerment Scholarship Accounts (ESA) Program

 Scholarships are now available for any Arizona student who attends a private school or is educated at home, or whose parents want to switch that student to private schooling or home education.
-The state’s expanded Empowerment Scholarship Account (ESA) program provides between $6,000 to $6,500 to participating students.
+The state’s expanded Empowerment Scholarship Account (ESA) program provides an average of $7,000 to participating students.
 Parents can use these funds to pay for private school tuition or to purchase home education courses, tutoring, materials, and supplies.

 Every K-12 student in Arizona is eligible to participate in the state’s Empowerment Scholarship Account (ESA) program, regardless of family income, where the student lives within the state, or the student’s past academic performance.
 Students are eligible for ESA funding even if they already attend private schools or are homeschooled.

-Each participating student in first through twelfth grade will receive an annual scholarship of $6,000 to $6,500.
+Each participating student in first through twelfth grade will receive an annual scholarship of around $7,000.
 Participating kindergarten students will receive an annual $4,000 scholarship.
 Participating students with disabilities and who have an existing IEP, MET, or 504 plan are eligible to receive additional funding.

 The Empowerment Scholarship Account contract requires parents to agree to: